-We strongly value the rich biodiversity of the areas in the areas in which we operate.
-Thus, we adhere to stringent environmental standards and practices, while striving to go beyond compliance to local and international regulations.
+PYX strongly values the rich biodiversity of the areas in which it operates and is conscious of the need to preserve and foster the planet's biodiversity.
+Thus, PYX adheres to stringent environmental standards and practices, while striving to go beyond compliance to local and international regulations.

-We have introduced an Environmental Management Plan (EMP) to monitor how we manage and mitigate Mandiri's environmental impact while also ensuring that all our employees receive formal training in environmental monitoring, reporting and compliance.
-Moreover, we have set high benchmarks with regards to restoring land to the state it was in prior to our operations.
-We are committed to the re-filling of mining pits and planting of native vegetation to ensure that the environmental impact of our operations is minimised.
+PYX has introduced an Environmental Management Plan (EMP) to monitor how it manages and mitigates Mandiri's environmental impact while also ensuring that all its employees receive formal training in environmental monitoring, reporting and compliance.
+As a result, its employees are well versed on their environmental obligations and responsibilities.
+Moreover, PYX has set high benchmarks with regards to restoring land to the state it was in prior to our operations.
+The Company is committed to the re-filling of mining pits and planting of native vegetation to ensure that the environmental impact of its operations is minimised.

-Our senior management is mandated to report regularly to the Board on environmental and social matters.
-We are also conscious of the need to preserve and foster the planet's biodiversity.
+PYX's senior management is mandated to report regularly to the Board on environmental and social matters.
+It is the combination of these measures that will ensure the impact PYX has on the environment is greatly positive.